Katliey/Bright_TV_Analysis/README.md

 	•	Miro for planning.
 	•	Databricks for Explanatory Data Analysis(EDA) and Microsoft Excel for pivot table and graphs analysis.
 	•	Google Looker for Dashboard Analysis and Final presentation on Microsoft PowerPoint .

-📬 Contact

-For questions or collaboration, reach out to:
-Analyst / Contributor: Katlego Mabina